rds0751/openshift-odoo-quickstart/README.md

 This quickstart contains an OpenERP installation ready to run on OpenShift.

-If you don't have an account yet, go to http://getupcloud.com and register for a free trial.

 ## Create your app

 First, create an application with PostgreSQL: